dbrownjave/frappuccino-modal/README.md

 ![Artboard](https://user-images.githubusercontent.com/19171147/62957907-b1286e00-bdc3-11e9-852b-3ae5ddf85171.png)

-Frappuccino - Simple modal blended with 🍦vanilla js and other various css ingredients

-usually topped with

-,  ice , whipped cream and sauces.

 ## Description
 Frappuccino Modal is a simple modal blended with 🍦vanilla js and other various css ingredient, ussally topped with custom css and additional js.